Pac-Man: Ports

 In 2001, Namco released a port of Pac-Man for various Japanese mobile phones, being one of the company's first mobile game releases.
 The Famicom version of the game was re-released for the Game Boy Advance in 2004 as part of the Famicom Mini series, released to commemorate the 25th anniversary of the Famicom; this version was released in North America and Europe under the Classic NES Series label.
 Namco Networks released Pac-Man for BREW mobile devices in 2005.
 The arcade original was released for the Xbox Live Arcade service in 2006, featuring achievements and online leaderboards.
 In 2009 a version for iOS devices was published; this release was rebranded as Pac-Man + Tournaments in 2013, featuring new mazes and leaderboards.
-The NES version was released for the Wii Virtual Console in 2007.
-A Roku version was released in 2011, alongside a port of the Game Boy release for the 3DS Virtual Console.
-Pac-Man was one of four titles released under the Arcade Game Series brand, which was published for the Xbox One, PlayStation 4 and PC in 2016.
-In 2021, according to Nintendo Direct, it was announced that Hamster Corporation would release Pac-Man, along with Xevious, for the Nintendo Switch and PlayStation 4 as part of its Arcade Archives series, marking the first two Namco games to be included as part of the series.
+The NES version was released for the Wii's Virtual Console in 2007, while the Game Boy version was released for the Nintendo 3DS' Virtual Console in 2011.
+A Roku version was released in 2011.
+Pac-Man was one of four titles released under the Arcade Game Series brand, which was released for the PlayStation 4, Windows and Xbox One in 2016.
+Hamster Corporation released the arcade version of Pac-Man (alongside Xevious) as part of their Arcade Archives series for the Nintendo Switch in September 2021 and PlayStation 4 in October 2021, marking the first of two Namco games to be included as part of the series.